Reasons Why You Shouldn’t Get a Tattoo

 You Don’t Know the Artist

-A tattoo is only as good as the artist who does it, so you want to make sure you’re working with a skilled tattooer.
+A tattoo is only as good as the artist who does it, ergo, you want to make sure you’re working with a skilled tattooer.
 Take some time to get to know your artist before you make a commitment.
 Book a consultation and ask to see a portfolio instead of walking in and getting a flash tattoo.
 Once you know your artist’s skill level and style, then you can select a design.

 You Don’t Know What It Means

-Ariana Grande recently fell victim to one of the most common tattoo mishaps: the failed translation.
+Ariana Grande once fell victim to one of the most common tattoo mishaps: the failed translation.
 While celebrating the success of her single, “7 Rings,” she sought to have the title tattooed on her finger in Japanese Kanji.

 In Chinese, the tattoo translated to “7 wheels,” which is at least somewhat close.
 Unfortunately for Grande, the characters translated to “small charcoal grill” in Kanji.
 Yikes!